funkhaus/wp-shopify-js/README.md

 *   **Data**

-    *   `shopifyData` - default `null`
+    *   `productData` - default `null`
-        Data fetched from Shopify for this product. `null` if none received yet (or if a rejection is received).
+        Data fetched from Shopify and WordPress for this product. `null` if none received yet (or if a rejection is received).
 Otherwise an object with the following properties:

         ```js
         // All product variants